GJManiero/Docs/aspnetcore/fundamentals/logging.md

 [!code-csharp[](logging/sample/src/TodoApi/Controllers/TodoController.cs?name=snippet_CallLogMethods&highlight=3,7)]

-Log methods that include the level in the method name are [extension methods for ILogger](https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Logging/LoggerExtensions/index.html) that the *Microsoft.Extensions.Logging* package provides.
+Log methods that include the level in the method name are [extension methods for ILogger](https://docs.microsoft.com/aspnet/core/api/microsoft.extensions.logging.loggerextensions) that the *Microsoft.Extensions.Logging* package provides.
 Behind the scenes these methods call a `Log` method that takes a `LogLevel` parameter.
-You can call the `Log` method directly rather than one of the these extension methods, but the syntax is relatively complicated.
-For more information, see the [logger source code](https://github.com/aspnet/Logging/blob/master/src/Microsoft.Extensions.Logging/Logger.cs) and the [logger extensions source code](https://github.com/aspnet/Logging/blob/master/src/Microsoft.Extensions.Logging.Abstractions/LoggerExtensions.cs).
+You can call the `Log` method directly rather than one of these extension methods, but the syntax is relatively complicated.
+For more information, see the [ILogger interface](https://docs.microsoft.com/aspnet/core/api/microsoft.extensions.logging.ilogger) and the [logger extensions source code](https://github.com/aspnet/Logging/blob/master/src/Microsoft.Extensions.Logging.Abstractions/LoggerExtensions.cs).

 ASP.NET Core defines the following six log levels, ordered here from least to highest severity.